Wayfear/PLSBI/readme.md

 ### Clinical Labels

-The path of the label file is provided by the parameter "--clinical_file".
-The used column is provided by the parameter "--column"
+The path of the label file that should contain a column named "subjid" is provided by the parameter "--clinical_file".
+These columns used as the prediction labels are provided by the parameter "--columns".
+For example, "--column ptsdss1_categorical ptsdss2_categorical ptsdss3_categorical" can be used for our dataset.

 The label file should be a CSV file, splited by ",".
 After parsing the label file.
-The column specified by the parameter "--column" in the label file will be used to fit the PLS model.
+These columns specified by the parameter "--columns" in the label file will be used to fit the PLS model.

 ## Usage